fac27/wingspan/README.md

 ### User Stories

-- As a user I want to land on a page with images of birds (name, image) so that I can get an idea of what birds are on offer
+As a user, I want to...

+- land on a page with images of birds (name, image) so that I can get an idea of what birds are on offer
-- As a user I want to be able to filter the original view of the birds so I can narrow my decision making (filter by habitat)
+- filter the original view of the birds so I can narrow my decision making (filter by habitat)
-- As a user I want to be able to select a bird to view more data so that I can get more information about the birds
+- select a bird to view more data so that I can get more information about the birds
-- As a use I want to be able to select a quantity of birds so that I can add them to my birdcage
+- select a quantity of birds so that I can add them to my birdcage

 ## Design